A friend of mine recently said 90% of surfing is paddling, only 10% surfing.

 But then again, and it could be five minutes later or 45-minutes later, he’d hit the right wave and dance along with the violent water as if he were a master dancer.

 And what follows his moment of joy?
-More paddling, more scrutinizing the approaching sets, and more preparing to be in the right spot at the right time.
-In other words, back to the 90%.
+More paddling, more scrutinizing the approaching sets and more preparing to be in the right spot at the right time.
+In other words, back to 90%.

 I began to think about this in my life and how true this formula seems to play out.